Rong-Zhi/DL4NLP/README.md

 # DL4NLP
-Deep Learning for Natural Language processing turorial
+This is the tutorial of Deep Learning for Natural Language processing given by TU Darmstadt.